Sports Kinesiology Injury Prevention and Performance

-Successful sport outcomes depend on the ability of the human body to move effectively and efficiently.
-Using the scientific study of movement, we can investigate new methods for optimising human motion and work to reduce the risks of injury and improve sports performance of athletes of all ages and abilities.
+Successful sport outcomes depend on the ability of the human body to move effectively, efficiently and safely.
+Using the scientific study of movement, we investigate new methods for optimising human motion to reduce the risks of injury and improve sports performance of athletes of all ages and abilities.

 Te Kukunetanga research programme